VasuDev327/cs5293sp23-project0/README.md

-# author @ Vasu Deva Sai Nadha Reddy Janapala
 ## cs5293sp23-project0
+## author-Vasu Deva Sai Nadha Reddy Janapala

 I wrote this code in a single code file, named it as **project0.py** Used Libraries: